max0x7ba/atomic_queue/README.md

 These queues anticipate that a thread doing `push` or `pop` may complete step 1 and then be preempted before completing step 2.

 When a thread completes step 1 and terminates (for any reason) without completing step 2, the queue slot remains locked and deadlocks the next thread attempting to `try_pop`/`try_push`/`pop`/`push` from/into that slot.
-A thread can be terminated by the OS (e.g., oomkiller), or throw/crash in the user-defined copy/move constructor/assignment of queue element (if any).
-Should that happen, the game is over, and the best course of action is to terminate as soon as possible and address the root cause of one's threads crashing.
+A thread can be terminated by the OS (e.g., `oomkiller`), or throw/crash in the user-defined copy/move constructor/assignment of queue element (if any).
+Should that happen, the game is over, and the best course of action is to terminate the process as soon as possible and address the root cause of one's threads crashing.

-Once constructed/allocated, queue objects maintain their invariants and never throw exceptions, provided queue elements copy/move constructor/assignment never throw, and threads don't terminate half-way through `push`/`pop`.
+Once constructed/allocated, queue objects maintain their invariants and never throw exceptions, provided that:
+* Queue elements copy/move constructor/assignment never throw.
+* Threads don't terminate half-way through `push`/`pop`.
+* Thread preemption half-way through `push`/`pop` is not great, not terrible.
+Real-time FIFO threads with real-time thread throttling disabled are required for best results.

 An algorithm is *lock-free* if there is guaranteed system-wide progress.
 These queues guarantee system-wide progress by the following properties: